 Key Features of the Program

-- Access to clinical subspecialty areas of research, including neuroimmunology, neurovirology, neurogenetics, movement disorders, stroke, neurorehabilitation, cognitive neuroscience, surgical neurology, neurocardiology, clinical neuroimaging and autonomic disorders, epilepsy, clinical neurophysiology, and clinical trials methodology
+- Access to clinical subspecialty areas of research, including neuroimmunology, neurovirology, neurogenetics, movement disorders, stroke, neurorehabilitation, cognitive neuroscience, surgical neurology, neurocardiology, clinical neuroimaging and autonomic disorders, translational pain medicine, epilepsy, clinical neurophysiology, and clinical trials methodology

 - Exposure to basic science disciplines, including structural biology and biophysics, neurogenetics, cell and molecular biology of the nervous system, developmental neurobiology, synapses/circuit/systems neuroscience, cellular physiology, bioinformatics, stem cells and neural differentiation, and membrane and receptor pharmacology